 First, people talk in real life.
 In fact, when one thinks about it, we spend most of our lives talking to other people.
 In the future, students will need to do job interviews and things like professional presentations.
 We can’t always write our way through life.
 So presenting and defending one’s opinions in class is good preparation for the future.
 The first time a student makes a substantial contribution in class they earn 60 participation points, and then are awarded 2 points for every class in which they make a substantial contribution.

 Second, students in my classes generally have the opportunity to participate on-line, by posting questions and comments to a course discussion board.
 Though participating exclusively on-line won’t totally offset one’s refusal to talk in class, it will allow a recalcitrant student to earn some participation credit.
 I award 50 points for the first substantial post, and 1 point for every substantial post thereafter.

 Finally, as I’ve already mentioned, the chief form of philosophical activity is dialogue, so grading students for participation is entirely legitimate in a philosophy class.

-Given that participation in discussion is a fixture of my classes, students would do well to read carefully, come to class, ask questions, and talk about their understanding of the text—in other words, do philosophy.
+Given that participation in discussion is a fixture of most of my classes, students would do well to read carefully, come to class, ask questions, and talk about their understanding of the text—in other words, do philosophy.
 When participating in philosophical discourse, it’s important to show courtesy.
 This means that one should turn off cell phones or pagers, refrain from talking over other people, sleeping in class, filling out your grocery list, or doing homework or reading for another class.
 Watch your tone—both in class and on-line.
 Listen to everyone’s ideas, even if you don’t agree with them.
 Try to understand what everyone is saying on all sides of an issue.